 Our docents are asked to volunteer a minimum of once a month.
 There are two main areas in which our docents assist: those who work in the gallery and attend various events (Gallery) and those who conduct group tours (Tours).
 Gallery work consists of a wide range of essential operational and foundation services within the museum.
 Their main focus is in gallery help but can work side-by-side with staff in marketing, handle phone inquiries, staffing the Nature Shop, animal care, and various other tasks.
 Tours require our docents to engage visitors by conducting tours for schools and other groups.

 - The first step is to visit the museum!

-- Have a chat with the museum staff in order to be see where you will best fit in at the museum and plan to attend the next docent orientation and training.
+- Have a chat with the museum director to be see where you will best fit in at the museum and plan to attend the next docent orientation and training.
 You will fill out the application packet and bring it with you on training day or prior to it.

 - Schedule time to share your love our local natural history and science with the community!